How to Create a Scalable Link-Building Strategy

 Today’s system of news is broken.
 Most of the popular publications exhibit overall bad behavior.
 This is essentially due to having bad incentives in the first place.

-Meanwhile, they regurgitate literally thousands of sub-quality articles each year so their publications can scrape a few dollars CPM off the top to keep from going under.
+Meanwhile, they regurgitate thousands of sub-quality articles each year so their publications can scrape a few dollars CPM off the top to keep from going under.

 The journalism industry today faces a basic problem of inadequate supply.
 These are the most common four core limitations that the news industry faces: